“Errm... I think I've just lost everything, can I get it back!?”

 This is the minimum amount of time it will take your IT experts to restore your business operations after a data disaster.
 Typically, this amount of time is determined by how much downtime your business can absorb before it starts to suffer.

 In a perfect world, your businesses would like to have and RPO and RTO of just a few seconds, but for most, that’s not physically or financially possible.
-The idea here, if you haven’t already done so, is to establish what your business requirements are and schedule a conversation with your IT Manager to determine an RPO and RTO that you are comfortable with for each area of your business.
+The idea here, if you haven’t already done so, is to establish what your business requirements are and schedule a conversation with your IT Partner to determine an RPO and RTO that you are comfortable with for each area of your business.

 If you're not sure where to start, you can use the step by step guide in this article - and these questions to help you to get clear on your backup and business requirements.